deengames/a-day-and-a-night/README.md

-a-day-and-a-night
+A Day and a Night
 =================

-First "Shards" game based around a day and night in a small village.
+A small exploratory game based around a day and night in a small village.

+Built with CraftyJS, it's the first of many Shards games.